Bamboo Charcoal in Skin Care

 While activated wood charcoal has similar properties, activated bamboo charcoal is four times more porous than regular wood charcoal, which greatly increases its effectiveness to eliminate impurities and neutralize odors.

-The other considerations are that wood charcoal comes from “mixed woods.”
+The other consideration is that wood charcoal comes from “mixed woods.”
 Since we do not know the composition of mixed wood charcoal, it could pose a problem for folks with allergies or sensitivities.
-We also cannot answer other questions like, "where did the wood come from?" "was it harvested sustainably?" or "was it sprayed with pesticides?"
+We also cannot answer other questions like, "Where did the wood come from?"
+"Was it harvested sustainably?" or "Was it sprayed with pesticides?"

 Bamboo charcoal is an environmentally friendly and ecologically responsible ingredient.
 It is 100% natural and safe to use around pets and children.